 My hope for the cookbook is to provoke an essence of allowing ourselves permission to dream again, to look at food and meals and the act of cooking and baking with such appreciation and wonderment.
 To remain open to the inevitable change that drifts into our world.
 To reconnect with that bewilderment that we have all felt as children and marvel at life as grown adults.
 Imagine a child picking cattails by a lake just as they start to bloom and expand in pollen.
 The lake is so calm and the tails reach up towards the clear sky.
 Plucking each section of fur-like pollen to throw in the air to be joined with the wind.
 Over and over and over, she tosses the pollen.
 She is not thinking of what task needs to be completed next or what is due, when.
 There is so much happiness in her eyes and she is completely present in that glorious fluttered, magical moment.
 I want to bottle up this feeling and somehow pour it into our adult lives, onto our table and offer it to our families using ingredients that are foraged, gathered at the farmers market, grown, or even found from the most conventional of grocery stores.

-Tales from a Forager's Kitchen will be available for preorder this Fall of 2017.
+With over 80 recipes and foraging tips, Tales from a Forager's Kitchen: the ultimate field guide to evoke curiosity and wonderment is currently available for pre-order!
 Photography by Matt Lien.
 Illustrations by Bear Fox Chalk.
-For more samples and excerpts from the cookbook, please visit the #TalesFromAForagersKitchen on Instagram.
+For more samples and excerpts from the cookbook, please visit me on Instagram.
 Thank you for your support for our family through the purchase of this upcoming book!
 It is truly a piece of our hearts, in written form and I look forward to sharing it with you.